Steve Blackman

-Steve Blackman (born September 28, 1963) is an American martial arts instructor, bail bondsman, and former professional wrestler.
-He is best known for his appearances with the World Wrestling Federation (WWF) from 1997 to 2002, where he was a frequent challenger for the promotion's mid-card titles.
+Steve Blackman (born September 28, 1963) is an American martial arts instructor and former professional wrestler.
+He is best known for his appearances with the World Wrestling Federation (WWF, now WWE) from 1997 to 2002, where he was a frequent challenger for the promotion's mid-card titles.
 He held the WWF Hardcore Championship six times and holds the record for most combined days as champion, a total of 172 days.

 Professional wrestling career

 Early career (1986–1989)

-Steve Blackman began as a competitive bodybuilder and weightlifter before entering professional wrestling in 1986 in Connecticut, training at Tony Altamore's wrestling school and working for Stu Hart's Stampede Wrestling in Calgary.
+Steve Blackman began as a competitive bodybuilder and weightlifter before entering professional wrestling in 1986 in Connecticut, training at Tony Altamore's wrestling school and working for Stu Hart's Stampede Wrestling in Calgary until early 1989.
 Also around that time, in January 1988, Blackman once toured with New Japan Pro-Wrestling wrestling as Steve R. Blackman during their New Year Golden Series.
 He wrestled singles matches against the likes of Tatsumi Fujinami, Riki Choshu, Hiroshi Hase, Nobuhiko Takada, Kengo Kimura and a few others.
 He also wrestled tag matches in that tour teaming with the likes of Tony St. Clair, Buzz Sawyer, "Dr. Death" Steve Williams and Johnny K-9.

 Blackman made his first appearance for the World Wrestling Federation (WWF) on March 9, 1988, at a house show in Watertown, New York.
 Wrestling David Sammartino, Blackman gained a victory in his first match.
 He then appeared on the May 8, 1988, episode of WWF Superstars where he teamed with Outback Jack and Brady Boone against The Islanders and Sivi Afi.
 Blackman appeared again on a WWF house show in Auburn Hills, Michigan on June 24, 1989, when he defeated Iron Mike Sharpe.
-He also wrestled Boris Zukhov on a Watertown, New York house show on September 2, 1989.
+He was supposed to wrestle Boris Zukhov on a Watertown, New York house show on September 2, 1989 but was replaced.
 Blackman was being considered for a full-time contract with the company when he contracted malaria and dysentery while wrestling in South Africa in 1989 and was essentially bedridden for two years.

 After his rest, during which he lost much of his muscle mass, Blackman spent another four years in physical therapy to recover his condition, and incorporated martial arts training, specifically escrima and tae kwon do.
 Once back in working shape, he contacted his friends Brian Pillman and Owen Hart for a new WWF try-out.
 Blackman also reached out to Jim Cornette who brought him in for a tryout and presented Blackman to Vince McMahon.